UU-Hydro/PCR-GLOBWB_model/README.md

     `conda env create --name pcrglobwb_python3 -f pcrglobwb_py3.yml`

-    The requirements file will create a environment named *pcrglobwb_python3*.
+    This will create a environment named *pcrglobwb_python3*.

  3. Activate the environment in a command prompt: